sharathchandrasuroj/numpy-1/doc/neps/nep-0047-array-api-standard.rst

 - New syntax for "device support" will be added, through a ``.device`` attribute added to ``ndarray`` and ``device=`` keywords in array creation functions in the ``array_api`` namespace.
+- Casting rules that differ from those NumPy currently has.
+Output dtypes can be derived from input dtypes (i.e. no value-based casting), and 0-D arrays are treated like >=1-D arrays.

+Furthermore there are features "missing" from the array API standard that the ``numpy.array_api`` module will have because they cannot be easily be hidden or removed:

+- The array object in the standard does not have methods other than dunder methods.
+- Indexing does not support the full range of NumPy indexing behaviour.
+  Advanced indexing with integers is not supported.
+Only boolean indexing with a single (possibly multi-dimensional) boolean array is supported.
+- Not all dtypes NumPy has are part of the standard.
+For example, complex, extended precision, string, void, object and datetime dtypes are not included.

 Improvements to existing NumPy functionality that are needed include: